FFT-based Dynamic Subspace Selection for Low-Rank Adaptive Optimization of Large Language Models: Introduction

 \section{Introduction}

 The Adam optimizer~\citep{kingma2014adam} and its regularized version AdamW~\citep{ADAMW} have become the standard approach for optimizing deep neural networks in various settings.
 With the recent increase in scale of LLMs up to billions and trillions of parameters, training with AdamW becomes more and more challenging, as its internal state requires two momentum buffers that scale with the model size.
 This practical problem paved the way for a line of research that focuses on reducing the memory usage of optimizer states in the context of adaptive gradient optimization.
 These approaches range from quantizing the states to 8 bits~\citep{dettmers8bit} to the recent GaLore optimizer~\citep{zhao2024galore} inspired from the LoRA techniques \citep{hu2021loralowrankadaptationlarge,lialin2023relorahighranktraininglowrank}, that compresses the gradient matrix using low-rank decomposition based on SVD.
 Several improvements to GaLore have been proposed to enhance its performance, such as LDAdam~\citep{robert2025ldadam}, FRUGAL~\citep{zmushko2024frugal}, FIRA~\citep{chen2024fira}, BAdam~\citep{Luo2024BAdam}, Q-GaLore~\citep{Zhang2024Q-GaLore}.
 The key aspect of GaLore and its later improvements is the low-rank decomposition based on matrix factorization, such as SVD or QR decomposition.

+Recently, the Muon~\citep{jordan2024muon} optimizer sparked the community's attention due to the faster convergence in pretraining settings, achieved by orthogonalizing the momentum matrix using Newton-Schulz, an iterative procedure difficult to parallelize for large-scale pretraining runs \textit{as the full-sized matrices must be materialized} on GPU.
+The Dion optimizer~\citep{ahn2025diondistributedorthonormalizedupdates} aims to reduce this overhead by employing low-rank, orthogonal updates.
+However, it requires storing a projection matrix for each layer and uses QR-decomposition to orthogonalize the low-rank components, making its running time dependent on the rank.

-These techniques are known to be computationally intensive as they have to be invoked for each linear layer, either at each step (for, e.g., LDAdam) or once at a few steps (for, e.g., GaLore).
-To mitigate the high cost of SVD, we ask: \textit{can we find an alternative projection to serve as an accurate replacement for the orthogonal matrices in SVD, that is much cheaper to compute, and portable across memory-efficient optimizers?}
+All these SVD/QR-based techniques are known to be computationally intensive as they have to be invoked for each linear layer, either at each step (for, e.g., LDAdam, Muon) or once at a few steps (for, e.g., GaLore).
+To mitigate the high computational and memory costs of these procedures, we ask: \textit{can we find an alternative low-rank projection approach to serve as an accurate replacement for the orthogonal matrices in SVD/QR for low-rank compression of optimizer states, that is much cheaper to compute, and portable across memory-efficient optimizers?}